yaseenkady/tree.pro/6_reproductive_system/2_male_reproductive_system/1_testis/testicular_tumor/germ_cell_tumor/germ_cell_neoplasia_in_situ/semioma.md

 Blood lactate dehydrogenase

-Blood B human chorionic gonadotropin
+High blood B human chorionic gonadotropin
-(High if there is syncytiotrophoblast.)
+(If there is syncytiotrophoblast.)